generation-org/tech-foundations-labs/learner-instructions/LO-04-deploy-wordpress.md

 <details>
 <summary>Large Hint</summary>
 <br>
 If you try to serve WordPress using Apache httpd without the correct PHP modules installed, you will see a critical error message in your web browser window.
-You may be able to find a list of these that applies to CentOS 8, as well as instructions on how to install them.
-Ensure that the solution you find applies to CentOS 8 and the version of WordPress you downloaded.
+You may be able to find a list of packages that install these missing PHP modules that applies to CentOS 8.
 </details>